 ACL Reconstruction also known as Anterior cruciate ligament surgery involves repairing or reconstructing the ligament (ACL).
 The ACL, which joins the femur and tibia, is a crucial soft tissue component of the knee.
 ACL tears, whether partial or full, are a frequent occurrence among athletes.
-Complete ACL injuries are often treated with an ACL reconstruction operation by sports medicine doctors and orthopedic surgeons, in which the torn ligament is replaced with a tissue graft to replicate the original ACL.
+Complete ACL injuries are often treated with an ACL Reconstruction operation by sports medicine doctors and orthopedic surgeons, in which the torn ligament is replaced with a tissue graft to replicate the original ACL.

 ACL reconstruction